box-project/box/doc/configuration.md

 // TODO: review this setting + doc, default value...]

-The annotations (`boolean`|`object`) setting is used to enable compacting annotations in PHP source code.
+The annotations (`boolean`|`object`|`null` default `{}`) setting is used to enable compacting annotations in PHP source code.
 By setting it to `true`, all Doctrine-style annotations are compacted in PHP files.
 You may also specify a list of annotations to ignore, which will be stripped while protecting the remaining annotations:

 ```json
 {